cogeotiff/rio-tiler-pds/docs/usage/overview.md

 # Usage

+The neighboring documentation pages include more information about each specific dataset, plus an example.

 ## Requester-Pays

 Some data are stored on AWS requester-pays buckets (you are charged for LIST/GET requests and data transfer outside the bucket region).
 For those datasets you need to set `AWS_REQUEST_PAYER="requester"` environement variable to tell AWS S3 that you agree with requester-pays principle.